Shoeb-codee/UBER/Backend/README.md

 ## Login User

-Authenticates an existing user and returns a JWT token.
+Authenticates an existing ususerreturns a JWT token.

 ### Endpoint